 Do you have chronic Achilles pain?
 We call that Achilles tendinopathy.
-Listen in to our video on how to do a simple exercise to help with this.
+Check out this video on how to do a simple exercise to help with this.
 Literature supports the use of eccentric heel drops for Achilles tendinopathy.
 Do not continue if you have worsening pain.
 Please call for an assessment to ensure this is appropriate for you.